There are several different types of partnerships, and the one you choose to form will have distinct implications on how your business operates.

 How they’re structured

-Each partner is able to choose how much they’d like to invest in the partnership, as well as their level of involvement in the business.
+Each partner can choose how much they’d like to invest in the partnership and their level of involvement in the business.

 Liability implications